My Childhood Memories-Page 10

 The Democrat Spring

 There was a large spring named, "The Democrat Spring", on the farm where my grandparents Westfall, and later my parents and I lived.
-The spring mouth was from the base of a large hill about a hundred yards from our farm house over across our cattle and horses feed lot, and a ran in a small strearm about a mile or so down to Otter Creek.
+My grandfather Jasper Mifflin Westfall first bought property at the Democrat Spring in Jersey County, Illinois in the 1890s, and built a house there about 100 yards south of the spring.
+After my grandparents died my father Walter Edward "Ed" Westfall bought the farm, and I was born there in 1943.
+The spring mouth was from the base of a large hill about a hundred yards from our farm house over across our cattle and horses feed lot, and a ran in a small stream about a mile or so down to Otter Creek.
 The water from the spring was very cold and clear.
 We used the water from the spring for drinking and our household use, and our farm livestock also drank from it.
 Before we had electricity and piped water to the house we packed water to the house in buckets from the spring.

 I don't know who named the spring, "The Democrat Spring".
-It was named, "The Democrat Spring", before my grandfather Westfall bought the property in the late 1890's.
-My father used to tell me the story about my grandfather Westfall, who was a lifelong Demograt, who told all visitors that anybody who drank from, "The Democrat Spring", and wasn't a Democrat would get sick.
+It was named, "The Democrat Spring", before my grandfather Westfall bought the property in the late 1890s.
+My father used to tell me the story about my grandfather Westfall, who was a lifelong Democrat, who told all visitors that anybody who drank from, "The Democrat Spring", and wasn't a Democrat would get sick.

 My father said his father, my grandfather Jasper Mifflin Westfall got up at 4 a.m. every morning and made everyone else in the family get up at that early hour also.
 He said his father would go to bed early at night, just after dark, at the same time the chickens went to roost, and get up early the next morning, just at the time the rooster commenced crowing.
 He said my grandfather Westfall used to say, "I go to bed with the chickens, and I get up with the chickens."